-j) Any competitor whose motorcycle / quad cannot comply with the above stated minimum sizes can apply to the Clerk of the Course who will make a decision entirely based on visibility and practicality.
+- j) Any competitor whose motorcycle / quad cannot comply with the above stated minimum sizes can apply to the Clerk of the Course who will make a decision entirely based on visibility and practicality. - k) Previous years' Championship winners may use a Gold number on the relevant class background.
+These number boards will be provided by the Offroad Motorcycle Working Group by the first round of the Championship season.